Fluffy9/Gasless/README.md

 You'll find the source code needed in [this repo](https://github.com/Fluffy9/Gasless-Contracts)
 1. Copy the code of GasLimiterFree.sol into [Remix](https://remix.ethereum.org).

 2. Compile it.
-For constructor arguments, set `10000000000000000`(0.01 LYXe) and `Free` and deploy it using your Metamask wallet containing enough funds to cover gas.
+For constructor arguments, set `10000000000000000`(0.01 LYXe) and `Free` and deploy it using your MetaMask wallet containing enough funds to cover gas.

 3. On your newly deployed contract, set the wallet address you've used as whitelisted.
 ![whitelisted](images/whitelistedfree.png)